FotisPliakos/Three-Tier-DevSecOps-Project/README.md

 In the `Jenkins-Pipeline-Code` directory, you'll find Jenkins pipeline scripts.
 These scripts automate the CI/CD process, ensuring smooth integration and deployment of your application.

 ## Jenkins Server Terraform
 Explore the `Jenkins-Server-TF` directory to find Terraform scripts for setting up the Jenkins Server on AWS.
-These scripts simplify the infrastructure provisioning process.
+These scripts simplify the infrastructure provisioning process. 'eks' 'module' for EKS terraform scripts.

 ## Kubernetes Manifests Files
 The `Kubernetes-Manifests-Files` directory holds Kubernetes manifests for deploying your application on AWS EKS.
 Understand and customize these files to suit your project needs.